Evolution of Programming Languages for Industrial Robots

 These limitations highlighted the need for more sophisticated programming languages that could better accommodate the complexities of industrial tasks.

-The Rise of Manipulator-Level Languages
+The Rise of Manipulator-Level Languages in Industrial Robotics

 As the demand for more complex robotic tasks grew, the industry began to develop manipulator-level programming languages.
 These languages were designed to provide more control over robotic operations, allowing programmers to specify motions, interactions, and sensory feedback.
 Notable examples include: